danielelegbe/danielelegbe/README.md

 ## Hi, I'm Daniel.
-I'm a software developer based in London
+I'm a Software Developer based in London

 - 💻 I'm passionate about building scalable and reliable applications.
 - 🐞 I love to solve tricky problems and bugs!